 HL: How amazing!
 As I read your book, I could feel my compassion widening for the other clutterbug types I recognize as family members.
 All of the sudden, this shift in thinking began for me where I saw their organization needs as extensions of personality and not character flaws or limitations.
 There are so many families who need your revolutionary ideas!

 Decluttering Lesson No. 7

-HL: You now offer a course and train others to become expert organizers…is there a real demand for professional organizers in 2019?
+HL: You offer an organization expert course and train others to become expert organizers…is there a real demand for professional organizers?

 HL: Surely we all want to have a more organized nest.
 What keeps most of us from seizing the day and getting started?